 A couple of decades later, with work and family pressures reduced, I decided to try some mountain adventure.
 A Google search led me to Yamnuska Mountain Adventures.
 I salivated over the mountaineering trips they offered, remembering how great I felt in the mountains and imagining standing on top of one of the towering giants that captivated me as a child.

 I signed up for a program that caught my eye, the Yoho Peaks mountaineering trip.
 The goal was four peaks in four days.
 Two weeks before the program, an e-mail from Yamnuska informed me that my guide would be Barry Blanchard.
 Barry is a legend in the Canadian Rockies with many first ascents of highly technical routes that challenge even the most seasoned mountaineers.

 Over four days, I learned so much from Barry as he patiently led me up four magnificent peaks under brilliant blue skies.
 At the end of the trip, I was longing for more mountaineering experiences and asked Barry to recommend some mountains within my abilities.
 He told me I could climb Mount Victoria and Mount Lefroy (postcard peaks near Lake Louise) but that I should learn some rock climbing.

 The Next Level of Climbing

-I was so excited by the idea of climbing these peaks that I took a leap and signed up for Yamnuska’s course Outdoor Rock Intro.
+I was so excited by the idea of climbing these peaks that I took a leap and signed up for Yamnuska’s beginner rock climbing course.
 In this two day course, Yamnuska’s excellent rock climbing guide had me feeling safe and confident on the rock.
 I signed up for the optional third day of the course which was not instructional.
 Instead I climbed a multi-pitch route, called Aftenroe, behind the guide.
 It was a great beginner climb and really built my confidence while taking me up the side of a mountain to a high ledge where we watched a bald eagle riding the wind currents below us.
 It was a life-changing experience and I knew I would rock climb again, as much as possible.